mapbender/mapbender-documentation/en/elements/basic/layertree.rst

 Layers are included in the application via the **Layerset** tab in the :ref:`backend`.

 The instances are the references to the individual WMS services.
 With the large ``+`` button, new Layersets can be created.
 New layers can be integrated in the application by adding registered instances into Layersets.
 In the example, the Layerset "overview" is used for displaying the overview map.
-For a detailed documentation on how the services can be integrated and registered correctly, please head over to the :ref:`layerset` and :ref:`sources` documentation..
+For a detailed documentation on how the services can be integrated and registered correctly, please head over to the :ref:`layerset` and :ref:`sources` documentation.

 .. figure:: ../../../figures/mapbender_add_source_to_application.png
            :scale: 80